 As noted earlier, TURBT can eradicate stage Ta or T1 tumours, but some tumours commonly recur and can progress to invasive cancer.
 Intravesical (within the bladder) instillation treatment after TURBT should be considered for all patients.

 About a quarter of patients diagnosed with bladder cancer have a muscle-invasive form that has grown into the muscular part of the bladder wall (stages T2–T4).
 This type of cancer has a higher chance of spreading to other parts of the body (metastatic) and needs a different and more radical form of treatment.
 Muscle-invasive bladder cancer will be fatal if untreated.

 Computed tomography (CT scan) is particularly important for further work-up in muscle-invasive bladder cancer.
-With a whole-body CT scan, done in less than 10 minutes, the physician can tell if the cancer has already grown out of the bladder and into the surrounding tissue or adjacent organs and if there are signs of spreading to other organs (metastatic disease).
+With a CT scan of the thorax, abdomen and pelvis, done in less than 10 minutes, the physician can tell if the cancer has already grown out of the bladder and into the surrounding tissue or adjacent organs and if there are signs of spreading to other organs (metastatic disease).
 By adding intravenous contrast agent, which is excreted into the urine by the kidneys, the urinary tract above the bladder can be visualised and tumour growth identified.

 Prior to treatment, it is essential to evaluate whether the cancer is metastatic.
 If the CT scan indicates that the cancer has spread to your soft (visceral) organs, your bones or lymph nodes.
 This will possibly change the treatment decisions.